v Netherlands, Stadio San Siro, Milano (Second Phase) 24.06.1990

 While Rudi Völler would be banned from the quarter-final for his red card, Rijkaard and the rest of his mean-spirited team-mates were boarding the next plane back to Amsterdam; never had I been so pleased to see the back of them.
 While the Oranje quickly turned on each other for what had been a deeply disappointing World Cup campaign, the Germans remained dignified in victory – unlike their opponents two years earlier at the Euro ’88 semi-final in Hamburg, where Ronald Koeman had raised the bar in the bad taste stakes by pretending to wipe his backside with Olaf Thon’s shirt in front of the German supporters.

-With the Dutch sent on their way, only Jozef Vengloš’ solid if unspectacular Czech side now stood between Franz Beckenbauer’s men and yet another appearance in the last four.
+With the Dutch sent on their way, only Jozef Vengloš’ solid if unspectacular Czech side would now stand between Franz Beckenbauer’s men and yet another appearance in the last four.

 Forget that fake smile Rudi, he's just spat in your Oranje juice...